-As part of the CritiCall exam, you’ll be tested on your ability to make quick judgments, summarize calls, and communicate effectively.
+As part of the CritiCall exam, you’ll be tested on your ability to make quick judgments, summarise calls, and communicate effectively.
 Screens out those who don’t have what it takes and highlights your unique capacity to remain calm in the face of challenging situations.
 For people who do not thoroughly prepare for the CritiCall exam, it may be quite challenging.

 To ensure your success on the CritiCall, consider the following strategies: